 Alcohol tolerance can also lead to negative health outcomes.
 Over time, the body builds up a tolerance to the effects of alcohol so that it takes more alcohol to produce the same effects.
 The same thing can happen with pain medications.
 Increasing the use of alcohol to stay ahead of the effects of tolerance can lead to other problems, like the development of liver disease and alcohol dependency.

-Paying attention to sleep, stress, and alcohol use is an important way to effectively cope with pain.
-If you use alcohol frequently to relieve your pain, it is important to learn about the potential adverse health effect.
+Paying attention to sleep, stress, and alcohol use is an important way to effectively cope with your pain.
+If you drink alcohol frequently, whether it’s to relieve your pain or not, it is important to learn about the potential adverse health effects.
 Ask your health care provider if any alcohol use is safe for you.

-Using Alcohol to Relieve Your Pain: What Are the Risks?
-(NIAAA) http://pubs.niaaa.nih.gov/publications/PainFactsheet/Pain_Alcohol.pdf
+1. Using Alcohol to Relieve Your Pain: What Are the Risks?
+(National Institute on Alcohol Abuse and Alcoholism) http://pubs.niaaa.nih.gov/publications/PainFactsheet/Pain_Alcohol.pdf

 YOU MAY ALSO LIKE